helenbeatriz/P3-Battleship/README.md

    - Google Chrome - Version 100.0.4896.60 (Official Build) (64-bit)
    - Microsoft Edge - Version 100.0.1185.50 (Official build) (64-bit)
-   - Mozilla FIrefox - Version 99.0.1 (64-bit)
+   - Mozilla Firefox - Version 99.0.1 (64-bit)
    - Safari - Version 13.1.3 (15609.4.1)

-- Everything was working accordingly.

 ### CI Python Linter

+I checked the app using Python validator provided by Code Institute.
 A warning ocurred due to the Ship ASCII art images but apart from it it passes the code verification.
 ![Navbar](/media/codeinstitutepythonlinter.png)